 The San Antonio Breast Cancer Symposium

-The annual San Antonio Breast Cancer Symposium is presented by the AACR, the Cancer Therapy & Research Center at UT Health Science Center San Antonio, and the Baylor College of Medicine.
-This year’s SABCS® will be held December 7 – 10, 2021, offering attendees the opportunity to participate in-person or virtually.
+The annual San Antonio Breast Cancer Symposium is cosponsored by the AACR and UT Health San Antonio’s Mays Cancer Center.
+This year’s SABCS® will be held December 6 – 9, 2022.
 The four-day scientific conference is geared to an international audience of basic scientists, physician-scientists, clinical investigators, and breast care providers, as well as patient advocates seeking an exchange of new information in experimental biology, etiology, prevention, diagnosis, and therapy of premalignant breast disease and breast cancer.

-The AACR, an SABCS cosponsor, honored two renowned researchers for their work in breast cancer at the 2020 SABCS held virtually December 8-11.
+The AACR, an SABCS cosponsor, honored two renowned researchers for their work in breast cancer at the 2021 SABCS last December.

-The 2021 AACR Outstanding Investigator in Breast Cancer Research Award and AACR Distinguished Lectureship in Breast Cancer Research will be presented at the upcoming SABCS in December.
+The 2022 AACR Outstanding Investigator in Breast Cancer Research Award and AACR Distinguished Lectureship in Breast Cancer Research will be presented at the upcoming SABCS.

-In 2021, the AACR has awarded research 9 grants to investigators pursuing promising research related to breast cancer research.
+In 2022, the AACR has awarded 6 grants to investigators pursuing promising research related to breast cancer research.